27 September, 2019

 NBFC crisis triggered by IL&FS default led to a liquidity crunch in the economy.

-RBI’s Annual report highlighted that there are still structural issues in land, labour, agricultural marketing and the like that need to be addressed.
+RBI’s Annual report highlighted that there are still structural issues in the land, labour, agricultural marketing and the like that need to be addressed.

 Erosion in RBI’s autonomy: